-No, relatives are not exempt from background check requirements.
-Yes, relatives are exempt from all background check requirements.
-Yes, relatives are exempt from some background check requirements.
+- No, relatives are not exempt from background check requirements. - Sector Provide the American Sector Provided Am - Yes, relatives are exempt from some background check requirements.
 If the state/territory exempts relatives from some background check requirements, describe which background check requirements do not apply to relative providers.
 Fingerprint checks are not completed on Family, Friend, and Neighbors who are relatives.